 russia is waging a genocidal war in Ukraine.
 Please help Ukraine defend itself before russia has a chance to invade other countries.

-Exploring the Intersection of Software Development, AI Innovation, and Entrepreneurial Success | Goodbye to vague requirements
+Software, AI Innovation, and Entrepreneurial Success | Goodbye to vague requirements

 Goodbye to vague requirements